andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 ### Arrays

 Arrays are a collection of elements identified by index or key.
 They are used to store multiple values in a single variable.
 In C#, arrays are of fixed size and can hold elements of the same data type.
+Arrays are reference types.
+This means that when you create an array, the variable you assign the array to holds a reference (or pointer) to the actual memory location where the array elements are stored.
+The elements themselves can be value types or reference types, but the array itself is a reference type.

 **Use Cases:**
 - **Fixed Product Catalog**: Use arrays to store a fixed list of products, such as the days of a sale event.